 The Supply Chain Cost Advantage – Or Hidden Subsidies to Businesses from Wage Underpayment?

-The COVID-19 pandemic has increased attention on supply chains and social responsibility by consumers, NGOs, media and investors.
-The #PayUp campaign exposed the cancelation of orders in the apparel sector with the goal to get brands to pay for the orders and therefore pay workers what they were owed at the beginning of the crisis (source).
+The COVID-19 pandemic has increased attention on supply chains and social responsibility by consumers, NGOs, media, and investors.
+The #PayUp campaign exposed the cancelation of orders in the apparel sector intending to get brands to pay for the orders and therefore pay workers what they were owed at the beginning of the crisis (source).
 Upon converting lines to create personal protective equipment (PPE) reports emerged about poor working conditions in some factories as they attempted to recover financially and keep up with orders (source).
 The issues converged this month for UK fast fashion brand Boohoo.
-Just days apart, the fashion brand was in the news for an investigation into one of its suppliers operating under COVID lockdown, unsafe working conditions and for paying workers less than minimum wage (source).
+Just days apart, the fashion brand was in the news for an investigation into one of its suppliers operating under COVID lockdown, unsafe working conditions, and for paying workers less than minimum wage (source).

 Average monthly wage gap per worker in USD

 ELEVATE (2019).
 EiQ: Average wage gap for province and industry in China, 2018. https://www.elevatelimited.com/services/analytics/eiq/